pepopo978/perf_boost/README.md

 ## Legal

 This tool modifies game rendering behavior for performance optimization.
-Use at your own discretion and in compliance with your server's rules.
+Use at your own risk/discretion and in compliance with your server's rules.